robor97/robor97.github.io/_posts/2016-05-20-A-day-in-the-life-of-a-Platform-Engineer.md

 Dont forget to take a break...get some park life

-### Earning my crust
+## Earning my crust
 For the remainder of the day i will work on my priority tasks making notes of where automation can be created for future use and updating the kanban board as progress is made.
 Informal comms with teammates will be ongoing throughout the day

-At the end of each sprint we will have Team retrospectives where we can discuss what was bad, what was good, what can be improved to increase team productivity
+At the end of each sprint we will have Team retrospectives where we can discuss what was bad, what was good, what can be improved to increase team productivity going into th enext sprint.